 But as long as the ratings system is in place, drivers literally can’t afford to remain ignorant of at least some ways to make a good impression on customers.
-Here are fifteen do’s and don’t’s to upping your driver rating.
+Here is a quick Q&A and fifteen do’s and don’t’s to upping your driver rating.

 Know where you’re going

 Among experienced Uber drivers, this is without fail the number-one requirement.
 Passengers hate to see a person they’re paying to transport them not know where anything is, get lost, or not already know the most efficient ways to get from Point A to Point B. Especially in the era of Waze and Google Maps, there’s no excuse for drivers not to be quite familiar with the layout of their cities.

 Good Uber drivers are often also good passengers.
 Seeing the ride from the vantage point of the customer is invaluable to an experiential understanding of what makes a good driver.
 Did you get an absolutely delightful driver?
 Then basically do everything they did.
 Was your driver a nightmare?
 Now you know exactly what to avoid—and know what it’s like on the passenger’s end of the experience.
 (Are you having difficulty deciding which company to work with?
 HyreCar interviewed drivers from both Uber and Lyft to get their input.)